 Directors: Matt Herr and Justin Bilicki

 In addition to paying top directors hundreds of thousands of dollars to direct spots, my partner Justin and I also wrote and directed a couple of spots of our own for next to no money at all.
-It's how we've saved our clients money while still delivering polished work.

 Google Chrome wanted to announce their latest bleeding-edge technology.
 It was called Chromercise–a Richard Simmon's-style finger workout designed to help you keep up with the blistering browser speed of Google Chrome.
 Did I mention we made this announcement on April Fool's Day?